Adversarial Purification with the Manifold Hypothesis: Related Work

-Adversarial training is considered to be one of the most effective attack defense methods.
-This method introduces adversarial examples in the train set during training \citep{goodfellow2014explaining,madry2018towards}.
-It has been shown that adversarial training can degrade classification performance of models on standard data \citep{tsipras2018robustness}.
-To reduce the degradation in standard classification accuracy, Trades \citep{zhang2019theoretically} is proposed which balances the trade-off between standard and robust accuracy.
-Recent efforts also study the impact of different hyperparameters \citep{pang2020bag} as well as data augmentation \citep{rebuffi2021fixing} to reduce the effect of robust overfitting, where robust test accuracy decreases during training.
-Besides the standard adversarial training, there are works that study impacts of adversarial training on manifolds as well \citep{stutz2019disentangling,lin2020dual,zhou2020,patel2020}.
+\textbf{Adversarial Training.} Adversarial training is one of the most effective adversarial defense methods which incorporates adversarial examples into the training set \cite{goodfellow2014explaining,madry2018towards}.
+Such a method could degrade classification accuracy on clean data \cite{tsipras2018robustness,DBLP:conf/icml/PangLYZY22}.
+To reduce the degradation in clean classification accuracy, TRADES \cite{zhang2019theoretically} is proposed to balance the trade-off between clean and robust accuracy.
+Recent works also study the effects of different hyperparameters \cite{pang2020bag,huang2022revisiting} and data augmentation \cite{rebuffi2021fixing,DBLP:conf/iclr/SehwagMHD0CM22,DBLP:conf/nips/000300M20} to reduce robust overfitting and avoid the decrease of model's robust accuracy.
+Besides the standard adversarial training, many works also study the impact of adversarial training on manifolds \cite{stutz2019disentangling,lin2020dual,zhou2020,patel2020}.
+Different from these works, we introduce a novel defense without adversarial training.